 Even with the added insurance from the app, there are gaps in protection.
 Get commercial or business use coverage to protect yourself from being dropped as a client from your own insurance company.
 Additionally, your minimum personal liability policy and the app’s insurance will not help you cover your property damage.
 Get collision coverage to repair your car in the event of an accident.

 Food delivery apps may offer convenience, but the demands of that work can result in accidents.
-If you’ve been injured, the Sam & Ash, LLP team wants to be your resource for getting back to normal.
+If you’ve been injured, the Sam & Ash Injury Law team wants to be your resource for getting back to normal.
 Call us free any time at 1 (800) 304-2000.
 Protecting yourself before an accident happens is What’s Right.